phoenixding/scdiff2/README.md

 	-- pandas>=0.23
 	-- h5py>=2.10
 The python setup.py script (or pip) will try to install these packages automatically.
+Also, the pip3 installation will install those libraries automatically.
 However, please install them manually if, by any reason, the automatic installation fails.

 # INSTALLATION
  There are 2 options to install scdiff.